outdreamer/build-a-cure-1/docs/specific_methods/problem_solving_matching.md

     - this method is for when you have a theory about the optimal base/structure of the solution, but you need to find the right attributes/transforms of that base solution to decompose the problem

-    - rather than sculpting an invention using an increasing set of limits, you can select or derive a structure that probably matches, then check if it fits & transform it until it does (opposite direction as I.)
+    - rather than sculpting an invention using an increasing set of limits/filters, you can select or derive a structure that probably matches, then check if it fits & transform it until it does (opposite direction as I.)

     - to verify whether a structure fits information:
         - check that observable attributes & emergent attributes match expected versions